sopra-fs23-group-12/4Bubbles_Client/README.md

 * [Sign up](/src/components/views/Register.js) and [login](/src/components/views/Login.js) allow the user to create a new account or play with an existing one.
-* The [welcome page](/src/components/views/WelcomePage.js), where users can choose which action they would like to do next (starting a game, joining a game or displaying their profile).
+* The [welcome page](/src/components/views/WelcomePage.js), where users can choose which action they would like to do next (starting a game, joining a game, or displaying their profile).
-* The [waiting room](/src/components/views/WaitingRoom.js), where everyone waits until all player have joined.
+* The [waiting room](/src/components/views/WaitingRoom.js) is where everyone waits until all players have joined.
 * The [question](/src/components/views/Question.js) and [ranking](/src/components/views/Ranking.js) pages, which are integral to the game itself.
 Here the questions are  displayed, the votes are cast and the intermediate and final rankings are displayed.